-This project will provide a valuable public service, as it is not only essential to the healing process, but vital to curators, historians, academics and others that will be charged in the future with interpreting the events of these attacks.
+This project will provide a valuable public service and ultimately create a valuable research archive as it is not only essential to the healing process, but vital to curators, historians, academics and others that will be charged in the future with interpreting the events of these attacks.
 It also speaks to a greater public need to know more about the lives lost so tragically.
-Future use of the Living Memorial Project could include incorporation into the Memorial Center as part of the permanent World Trade Center Memorial.
+Future use of the Living Memorial Project could include incorporation into the Memorial Center Museum digital archive and/or core exhibition program as part of the permanent World Trade Center Memorial.
 It will serve as interim memorials through which family members, survivors, residents, and others affected by the events of September 11, 2001 can share their stories, grieve, and heal, until the permanent memorial is built.
-It will also provide the public-at-large with a deeper understanding of the impact of the attacks until the permanent memorial is built.
+It will also provide the public at large with a deeper understanding of the impact of the attacks until the permanent memorial is built.